 IMPORTANT Tsukiji Inner Market was relocated in October 2018.
 It is now called Toyosu Market.
 Tsukiji outer market continues to exist in Tsukiji.
-You can book a tour in the Tsukiji outer market with Urban Adventures.
+You can book a tour in the Tsukiji outer market and the new Toyosu Market here.

 Tsujiki fish market is located quite centrally in Tokyo, near the Sumida River, the Ginza district and Hamarikyu Gardens.
 The market is divided into an inner market and an outer market.
 The inner market is the wholesale and auction area reserved for professionals and is generally off-limits for visitors.
 The outer market, which is much smaller, is more retail oriented.
 There are around 400 types of seafood, fish and seaweed on sale at Tsukiji market.

 The outer market covers a couple of blocks around the main market hall.
 It has small restaurants, stand-up sushi kitchens, seafood shops and kitchen ware retailers catering primarily for tourists and visitors.
 The small, busy streets of the outer market are closely packed with the small shops, and makes for a great morning exploration which can be concluded with some breakfast sushi at one of the stands.
 Urban Adventures offers a great tour called Tokyo’s Kitchen, which includes Tsukiji Outer Market.

 Visiting Tsukiji Inner Market